jfc3/atehere/ReadMe.md

 * Washington to the drop down list and created necessary WA JSON file.
 * Updated code with Microformats for the phone number and notes/description.
 * Louisville, KY to the drop down list and created necessary LOU JSON file.
+* St. Louis, MO to the drop down list and created necessary STL JSON file.

 ## Installation
 Please have the following installed before running: